Join other 4thWay HNW investors: harness your combined power for an even better deal.

 The last we were told, Crowd2Fund doesn’t do the kind of bank-like risk modelling that we hope to see for these kinds of loans, although admittedly such modelling is not easy until it’s approved thousands more loans.

-There are often discrepancies between who Crowd2Fund lists as staff on its website and other sources of information.
-It often appears to be out-of-date and job titles are inappropriate.
+There have often been discrepancies between who Crowd2Fund lists as staff on its website and other source material, with information also getting very out-of-date at times.
 4thWay has never received any answers to our queries about these issues.

 Crowd2Fund review: lending processes